We’re way too addicted to coffee, and we’re not even ashamed to admit it.

 Do freezing brewed coffee lower caffeine levels?

-Also, certain people may have a milder taste of coffee that takes a long time to freeze their coffee.
+Also, certain people may have a milder taste of coffee that takes a long time to freeze.
 This is because hot water breaks down coffee more quickly.
 As it cools, its ability to dissolve can diminish.
 The slower the freezing process, the longer the coffee grounds fall to the base of the container.
-So, if you whip out frozen coffee from the top of the container, it can have less coffee content and less caffeine content than the bottom.
+So, if you whip out frozen coffee from the top of the container, it can have less coffee and caffeine content than the bottom.

 Is it possible to freeze decaffeinated brewed coffee?